Coproduce

 IncluDE adopts a participatory approach, anchoring its activities in the unmet needs of individuals with lived experiences of marginalization, exclusion, and discrimination.
 This collaborative process is designed to coproduce academic excellence and cultivate an inclusive campus environment.
 By integrating diverse research areas and practices, IncluDE aims to ensure equitable inclusion of diverse populations on campus, with a specific focus on advancing gender and disability equity.

-The Center for Coproduction of Inclusion, Diversity and Equity (IncluDE) stands at the heart of UTokyo’s commitments stated in UTokyo Compass, the guiding principles of the university.
+IncluDE stands at the heart of UTokyo’s commitments stated in UTokyo Compass, the guiding principles of the university.
 Our mission is clear: to achieve gender equity and disability equity, enabling every individual, regardless of their background, to thrive and contribute.
 We believe in a world where diversity is not just accepted but celebrated as a source of strength, creativity, and innovation.

-At IncluDE, we believe in the power of “coproduction.”
-This means that your voice, your ideas, and your dreams are not just welcomed—they are essential.
-Our motto, “Nothing about us, without us!” is a testament to our commitment to ensuring that every member of our community is an active participant in shaping the future of our campus and beyond.
+Our motto, “Nothing about us, without us!,” is a testament to our commitment to ensuring that every member of our community is an active participant in shaping the future of our campus and beyond.

 01